tiffanyadora/23792114_hw4/README.md

 # WildcatWear
 ### By: Tiffany Adora (23792114)

 WildcatWear is an e-commerce website project for selling UA merchandise that uses HTML/CSS for the frontend, JavaScript for dynamic content, and Django for the backend.
-This project now features dynamic client-side functionalities including real-time searching, product submission, and interactive features.
+Now, IT features dynamic client-side functionalities including real-time searching, product submission, and other interactive features.

-This is a continuation of the WildcatWear-website project (https://github.com/tiffanyadora/WildcatWear-website).
+This is a continuation of the WildcatWear-website project.

 ## New JavaScript Features